When Is Shared Custody Appropriate?

 at Wakenight & Associates, P.C.
 We have offices in Oak Park, Mokena,

-Joliet, Aurora, Elmhurst, Burr Ridge, St. Charles, Lake Forest, Northbrook,
+Joliet, Aurora, Elmhurst, Burr Ridge, St. Charles, Northbrook, Schaumburg,

 Common Shared Custody Schedules, Decisions, & Support